Back to wheaton.edu

 Yes.
 Unfortunately, our system cannot accommodate family applications for the matching scholarship at this time.
 Please complete the form for each camper.

-• Complete the “Financial Assistance Application” in your camper’s registration
+• Complete the “Financial Assistance Application” Jotform located on the Financial Assistance webpage.

 • Once the application is complete, look for an email within one month sharing the scholarship amount.